 Once you reach the top, you’ll be rewarded with sweeping views of the coast and of Pedro Point Rock.
 Loop back to your parking spot along Arroyo Trail which is covered by gorgeous Eucalyptus trees!

-I did this hike a few years ago and absolutely loved it, even though it’s the longest and most challenging of the hikes I recommend in Pacifica.
-This 6.5 mile hike is accessible from San Pedro Valley Park where you can park your car for $6.00.
-You’ll climb through the shade of Eucalyptus trees catching views of Pacifica getting more grand as you go up the switchbacks.
-You’ll then come to a wide dirt path, North Peak Access Road, where you’re in for a steep climb for about a mile to the top where I promise you will have awesome views of Half Moon Bay, Pacifica, San Francisco and even the Farallon Islands – if it’s a clear day.
-If it’s not, unfortunately, you’ll be out of luck on the views.
+On the way up, you’ll climb switchbacks through the shade of Eucalyptus trees catching views of Pacifica along the way.
+You’ll then come to a wide dirt path, North Peak Access Road, where you’re in for a steep 1 mile climb to the top.
+If it’s a clear day, you’ll have awesome views of Half Moon Bay, Pacifica, San Francisco and even the Farallon Islands.
+If it’s not, unfortunately, you’ll be out of luck on the views, but the fog is quite beautiful as well.

-On the return trip down the mountain, take Brooks Creek Trail where you’ll find a waterfall, which will really be flowing in the winter and spring!
+On the return trip down the mountain, take Brooks Creek Trail where you’ll find a 175 ft waterfall, which will really be flowing in the winter and spring!

 Eat at the Best Restaurants in Pacifica